M-Files/Developer-Portal/UX-Design/Page-Layout/index.md

 ## Layout areas

-M-Files 2018 Desktop client layout includes three general layout areas:
+The M-Files 2018 Desktop client layout includes three general layout areas:

 * The [Top Pane](#top-pane) holds essential features that are needed all the time, such as structured navigation and vault- and user-operations.
 * The [Listing Area](#listing-area) occupies the left half below the [Top Pane](#top-pane).
 The listing area shows access to content as the user navigates the vault structure.